Susmaster64/Grammar-Patcher-for-Companion-of-Darkness/README.md

 # Companion of Darkness Automatic Grammar Patcher

 This program automatically applies proofreading fixes from the google sheets proofreading spreadsheet to the game's Ren'Py script (`script.rpy`).
+Everything is handled in the single `main.py` file.
+And the code is quite unpleasant to look at (read: HORRIBLE).
+But hey, it works...
+(Or atleast I think I haven't checked every line of the output but it looks ok?)

 ## Features